ephemeraHQ/gated-group/README.md

 # Gated group template

-This is a tutorial on how to create a gated group chat through an admin bot using [MessageKit](https://messagekit.ephemerahq.com/)
+How to create a gated group chat through an admin bot using [MessageKit](https://messagekit.ephemerahq.com/)

 ## Set up a bot as an admin